swcarpentry/python-novice-gapminder/episodes/01-run-quit.md

 ## The Notebook has Control and Edit modes.

 *   Open a new notebook from the dropdown menu in the top right corner of the file browser page.
-*   Each notebook contains one or more cells of various types.
+*   Each notebook contains one or more cells that contain code, text, or images.

 > ## Code vs. Text
 >